 For instance, a black eye that fades in a few days might not be substantial bodily harm in Las Vegas, but a black eye that lasts for weeks and impairs the victim's vision probably would.

-What Nevada crimes carry harsher penalties for substantial bodily harm?
+Nevada crimes that carry harsher penalties for substantial bodily harm

 Many Nevada crime laws are written so that prosecutors may bring more serious charges if the suspect allegedly caused substantial bodily harm in the course of committing the underlying offense.
 Below are brief descriptions of five common Las Vegas crimes where physical injury increases the penalty range:

-How do I fight an allegation of substantial bodily harm in Nevada?
+How to fight an allegation of substantial bodily harm in Nevada under NRS 0.060

 If you're accused of causing substantial bodily harm as part of a Nevada crime, your criminal defense attorney may hire medical experts to examine the evidence and testify that any injury sustained wasn't substantial.
 Your attorney will also research any past criminal cases that concerned injuries similar to the ones in your case . . . if the injuries in those cases were ruled unsubstantial, the prosecutor in your case may be persuaded to lessen the charges.

 We're here to help . . . .

 Have you been arrested for a crime in or around Clark County?
 Then our Las Vegas criminal defense lawyers are eager to try to get your charges dismissed or reduced to something lesser.
 Call us at 702-DEFENSE (702-333-3673) for a free phone meeting to discuss how we may be able to help your case so you can go back to your life.